hfp/libxstream/samples/stencil/README.md

 SLM budget per cross-term: 2 x K_PAD x XMX_N x sizeof(ushort) = 2 KB.
 Total for 3 cross-terms with barrier: fits within 128 KB (Xe2/BMG).

+## Operator Cascade (Densification)

+The standard kernel applies one wide-reach operator (radius-4, 9-point) per dimension.
+The cascade variants factor this into K sub-steps each with a smaller radius r, such that K*r >= R_target.
+Sub-step results stay in registers (no memory round-trip), trading extra DPAS calls for reduced halo size and fully dense operator matrices.

+Methods (selected via STENCIL_METHOD environment variable):

+    0 = sparse    K=1, r=4  standard high-order (default)
+    1 = dense     K=4, r=1  pure cascade, tridiagonal, minimal halo
+    2 = hybrid    K=2, r=2  balanced (pentadiagonal, half halo)
+    3 = best      coefficients dispersion-optimized (static)

+The "best" mode uses the free degrees of freedom in the K-factor coefficient product to match or exceed the dispersion quality of the standard 8th-order stencil at target frequencies, while retaining the memory savings of the cascade.
+Coefficients are precomputed once at initialization for the grid's frequency content.

+Environment variables controlling kernel specialization:

+    STENCIL_METHOD   operator method (0-3, default 0)
+    STENCIL_BK       K-unroll block size (default: K_PAD)
+    STENCIL_SG       subgroup size override (default: device preferred) STENCIL_GRF256   force 256-GRF mode (0/1, default: auto)

+Specialized kernels are compiled on first use and cached in a thread-safe registry keyed by the (method, k_steps, r_per_step, sg) tuple.
+Subsequent launches with the same parameters are zero-cost.

+Future extension: per-block adaptive method selection (different K in regions with different velocity/frequency content).
+This requires per-block dispatch logic and is not yet implemented.

 ## File Layout

     samples/stencil/